 Nominating and Corporate Governance Committee.
-Among other things, the Nominating and Corporate Governance Committee recommends criteria to the Board for the selection of nominees to the Board, evaluates all proposed nominees, recommends nominees to the Board to fill vacancies on the Board, and, prior to each Annual Meeting of Stockholders, recommends to the Board a slate of nominees for election to the Board by the stockholders at the Annual Meeting.
+Among other things, the Nominating and Corporate Governance Committee recommends criteria to the Board for the selection of nominees to the Board, evaluates all proposed nominees, recommends nominees to the Board to fill vacancies on the Board, and, prior to each annual meeting of stockholders, recommends to the Board by the stockholders at the annual meeting.
+The Nominating and Corporate Governance Committee, with the assistance of the Company's executive search business, identified and recommended to the Board that Baroness Denise Kingsmill and Mr. George Shaheen be nominated as Class 2012 Directors in this Proxy Statement.
 The Nominating and Corporate Governance Committee also seeks possible nominees for the Board and otherwise serves to aid in attracting qualified nominees to be elected to the Board.
 In evaluating nominations, the Nominating and Corporate Governance Committee considers a variety of criteria, including business experience and skills, independence, judgment, integrity, the ability to commit sufficient time and attention to Board activities and the absence of potential conflicts with the Company's interests.
-Stockholders may submit director nominees in accordance with the Company's bylaws and mail submissions to Korn/Ferry International, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary.
-The Board, in its business judgment has determined that all members of the Nominating and Corporate Governance Committee are "independent directors" under the Company's independence standards (described above) and the applicable listing standards of the NYSE.
-The Nominating and Corporate Governance Committee met six times in fiscal 2008.
-The Nominating and Corporate Governance Committee operates pursuant to a written charter adopted by the Board, which is available on the Company's website at www.kornferry.com in the Corporate Governance section of the Media/Investors webpage and in print to any stockholder that requests it.
-Any such request should be addressed to Korn/Ferry International, 1900 Avenue of the Stars, Suite 2600, California 90067, Attention: Corporate Secretary.
+The Board has determined that all members of the Nominating and Corporate Governance Committee are "independent directors" under the applicable listing standards of the NYSE.
+The Nominating and Corporate Governance Committee operates pursuant to a written charter adopted by the Board, which is available on the Company's website at www.kornferry.com in the Corporate Governance Section of the Media/Investors webpage and in print to any stockholder that requests it.
+Any such request should be addressed to Korn/Ferry International, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary.
+Stockholders may recommend director nominees by mailing submissions to Korn/Ferry International, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Cor director are evaluated in the same manner as all other candidates considered by the Nominating and Corporate Governance Committee.